charlpcronje/charl-cv.devserv.me/src/README.md

 - webAlly is the company name under which I do all my freelance work, I established the company in 2006.
 Over the years I've accepted print work, advertising work, video, graphic design, web-development, custom hardware development, embedded programming and Software Development.
 - Awarded Tenders:
+  > Was awarded tenders from:
-  - Was awarded tenders from USAID on the PEPFAR project
+  - USAID on the PEPFAR project
   - Municipality of Ekurhuleni
   - Imperial Logistics